-This is also a great way to promote awareness of your event in the community — giving shoppers a simple way to share the event with friends and family.
+This also allows you to promote awareness of your event in the community, giving shoppers a simple way to share the event with friends and family.

 If you run out of stock for a popular item, you can also post any information about possible new shipments that are coming in to replenish the inventory.
 This is a great way to encourage customers to come back for a product if they really know what they want.